qamro/data-scraping-programs/README.md

 | 2 | `for JavaScript sites.py` | `selenium` | [quotes.toscrape.com/js](https://quotes.toscrape.com/js/) | JavaScript-rendered sites |
 | 3 | `using proxy rotation.py` | `requests` + `BeautifulSoup` + proxy rotation | [books.toscrape.com](https://books.toscrape.com) | High-volume scraping at scale |

-Every line of code is commented to explain what it does — these are meant as learning references as well as working scrapers.
+Every line of code is commented to explain what it does "these are meant as learning references as well as working scrapers".

 > **Legal note:** These scripts target `books.toscrape.com` and `quotes.toscrape.com`, two sites explicitly built and maintained for scraping practice.
 If you point any of these programs at a different site, check that site's `robots.txt` and Terms of Service first, and scrape responsibly (rate-limit your requests, identify yourself honestly, and don't overload a server that hasn't agreed to it).